Best Food for Syrian Hamster (Golden Hamster) (2026 Guide)

 Large-breed growth formulas with controlled calcium (0.8-1.2%) and phosphorus levels are critical for Syrian Hamster (Golden Hamster) to prevent developmental orthopedic disease.
 Avoid overfeeding during growth spurts.

-Maintenance formulas for Syrian Hamster (Golden Hamster) should reflect their high (nocturnal) activity level with complete and balanced nutrition meeting AAFCO standards for adult small animals.
+Maintenance formulas for Syrian Hamster (Golden Hamster) should reflect their high (nocturnal) activity level with complete and balanced nutrition meeting small animal nutrition guidelines for adult small animals.

-Older Syrian Hamster (Golden Hamster) small animals benefit from foods with enhanced antioxidant profiles, L-carnitine for lean muscle maintenance, and reduced sodium to support cardiovascular health.
+Older Syrian Hamster (Golden Hamster) small animals benefit from senior-specific formulas with joint support, moderate protein, and easier digestibility.
 Joint-support ingredients like green-lipped mussel extract and MSM become especially important for larger frames carrying more weight.

 Common Dietary Sensitivities in Syrian Hamster (Golden Hamster)